-Freezing the licky mat gives you all the above benefits for your dog, plus it refreshes and cools them in hot weather.
-Every licky mat I’ve bought is dishwasher-safe, so there’s no need to worry about putting the ‘dog’s bowl’ in your nice clean freezer and contaminating it!
+Freezing the lickimat gives you all the above benefits for your dog, plus it refreshes and cools them in hot weather.
+Every lickimat I’ve bought is dishwasher-safe, so there’s no need to worry about putting the ‘dog’s bowl’ in your nice clean freezer and contaminating it!

 In Free Work enrichment, we lay out various ‘stations’ for our dogs to explore freely.
-Licky mats are not as essential part of Free Work, but licking is encouraged.
+Lickimats are not an essential part of Free Work, but licking is encouraged.
 For my own dogs, the lickimats are generally their favourite part of the activities.
 You can learn how to do enrichment Free Work, and how it can benefit both your dog and you as a pet parent, in this article.

-You will most likely find that your lickimat is dishwasher-safe.
-If not, it can easily be cleaned by leaving to soak in some hot water for a few minutes and rinsing off afterwards – scrub it with a nail brush if necessary to get any remaining food off.
+Good quality lickimats are dishwasher-safe.
+If yours isn’t, it can easily be cleaned by leaving it to soak in some hot water for a few minutes and rinsing it off afterwards – scrub it with a brush if necessary to get any remaining food off.

 Lickimats are easy to use and they offer us many benefits for our dog’s health and wellbeing.
 They can be used for enrichment, entertainment, and to slow dogs that wolf their food.
 There is a suitable lickimat topping for whatever diet your dog has, be it kibble or raw.